Wednesday, November 29, 2023

 We accept the fabric of spacetime and our presence in it, but what about the mental fabric of the universe?
 Are we not present in our own minds?
 Since each of us is connected to all of existence at a physical level simply by being, why wouldn't we consider that we are all connected at a mental level?
 I contend we are.

 What if I tell you there is a part of your mind that is humanity's and not solely yours alone.
 Call it the impersonal will.
 Consider it an aspect of your mental being that does not care what you think, what you want, or care one wit about you or anyone else.
 It is that aspect of you that does things that are not necessarily in your best interest, the reason you occasionally say things like "I don't know why I did that, it's just not like me".
-We make connections with others in an instant without our even thinking about it.
-The impersonal will is like a silent partner you don't recognize.
+It's the part of us that makes connections with others in an instant without our even thinking about it.
+The impersonal will is like a silent partner you don't even recognize.
 It's the part of us that joins the madness of crowds.
 Sports fans and rioters will understand this.
 It's the reason we can fall prey to the rhetoric of a wannabe dictator, the reason we can fall prey to seduction of all kinds.

 The universe, it has been said treats all of creation with pitiless indifference.
-It's absolutely true, it is a cruel existence that is essentially endless suffering and pain.
+It's true, it is a cruel existence that is essentially endless suffering and pain sprinkled with fleeting moments of joy.
 If we were simply instinctual biological creatures, we would not consider our own suffering let alone the suffering of another, we'd exist and then we'd die.
 But we do acknowledge suffering in ourselves and others.
 We rise above the impersonal will; we do the necessary to alleviate pain and suffering where we can.
 Therein is the difference we make by the power of our will, the personal will we impose on our beings.

 Where does the personal will come from?
 If it isn't material, if it isn't physical, does it really exist?
 The empathy we feel for ourselves, and others isn't something that can be quantified or measured scientifically, does that mean it isn't real?
 Or is it actually what makes us truly human?
 I pick the latter.

 The impersonal will is something we don't control.
 We can only exert influence through thought and contemplation.
 We have to do this; we would be crushed by it if we let it run us.
-It is a force of nature; it can be as merciless as mother nature in a rage.
+It is a force of nature; it is nature.
+It can be as merciless as a violent, raging firestorm.
 People who don't try to mitigate the impersonal will, being too meek or indifferent to the wake it creates, can be dangerous, even deadly.
 Others harness the impersonal will for their own benefit by bringing it to the surface and triggering it in others.
 When we say "so and so pushes my buttons" it's a recognition of this phenomena without real understanding.
 We've all been there.

 Childhood is all about learning to live with the impersonal will.
 Spend enough time with an infant through early childhood until the age of reason, and you'll actually see this battle of the wills develop.
 This skill isn't something we have innately, we learn it.